borisdev/research/generative_ai_for_diversity/README.md

 - diversity inclusion is big for the C-suite
 - Alex has public credibility in this domain so people will open the door for him.
 - This question is the entrypoint into gaining ground truth knowledge on a new landscape.
 - This question does not paint us into a corner.
-Its general enough to leaving the option open to pivot to a more profitable business model line of questioning from the knowledge spillover in the overlapping domains of collaboration and engagement that will be fall for free.
+Its general enough to leaving the option open to pivot to a more profitable business model line of questioning from the knowledge spillover in the overlapping domains of collaboration and engagement that will fall for free.

 ## Vision